 All across Japan, interesting festivals are held throughout the year.
-Often holding great significance within local culture, they are an important part of Japanese society, regardless of the scale.
+Often holding great significance within the local culture, they are an important part of Japanese society, regardless of the scale.

 Taking place in Saitama Prefecture's Chichibu area, the “Chichibu Night Festival” is an important part of Japan’s historical culture.
 In 2016 it was registered as a UNESCO Intangible Cultural Heritage as “Chichibu Festival Yatai and Kagura.”

-■ The Long History of the Chichibu Night Festival
+Ancient History of the Chichibu Night Festival

 The festival has been held annually for over 300 years, and records state that some of the parade floats were built between 1716 and 1736.
 During the Edo period, Chichibu became known as “Silk City” (Kinu no Takamachi), and along with the festival benefited the economy greatly.

 In ancient times, the shrine was founded by Chichibuhiko no Mikoto, and was reportedly the origin of the worship of Mt.
 Buko.
 Also according to legend, he taught silk weaving to the local residents.